nkamatam/Exams/CDA/AWS CDA - KMS and Encryption on AWS.md

 * aws kms encrypt - Encrypts
 * aws kns decrype - Decrypts
 * aws kms re-encrypt - Re-Encrypts (it takes the encrypted text and reencrypt it - it would decrypt but destroy the decrypted one right away)
-* aws kms enable-key-rotation -
+* aws kms enable-key-rotation -(what does it do?
+Rotaton every year?)

+### Envelope Encryption
+* Process of encrypting your envelope keys.
+*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2Nzg5MjMwOCwtMTczNDU3NzE3MiwxNT
-U5MTg4NjMsLTEwMjY5MjkxOSw4ODMyNDg2MDEsMTY1MTI5NjQ4
-OV19
+eyJoaXN0b3J5IjpbLTE4NDI3OTkzNDMsLTE3MzQ1NzcxNzIsMT
+U1OTE4ODYzLC0xMDI2OTI5MTksODgzMjQ4NjAxLDE2NTEyOTY0
+ODldfQ==
 -->